tidalmigrations/tidalmigrations.github.io/pages/tidal tools/troubleshooting.md

 ### Setting up Docker for Windows to use Linux containers {#docker-linux-containers}

-Docker for Windows supports both Linux containers and Windows containers, however Tidal Tools work only if your Docker installation was switched to Linux containers.
+Docker for Windows supports both Linux containers and Windows containers, however Tidal Tools works when your Docker installation is set to to use Linux containers.

 To check if your Docker installation was configured to use Linux containers